RafaelJohn9/BackEnd_Practice/0x00_Authentication_Authorization/README.md

-#User Authentication && Authorization
+# User Authentication && Authorization

-This directory is focused on practicing on basices of authentication and authorization.
+This directory is focused on practicing on basics of authentication and authorization.
 -*Here is a detailed prompt about it*

 Project Plan: